exakat/exakat-docs/Reference/Rules.rst

 Comparison Is Always True
 +++++++++++++++++++++++++

- Based on the incoming types of arguments, the comparison never change.
+ Based on the incoming type of arguments, the comparison always yield the same value.

 .. code-block:: php